Rubiksman78/Pole_projet_PINN/README.md

 Wait until your PINNis finished training.
 Admire the result.

-## You want to do more experiments
+## I want to do more experiments because I'm doing ML since 5 years old
 Just go to the config.py file and modify the parameters for the training or launch the main file with
 ```
 python pinn_code.py -epochs=100 ...